 Congratulations to Trudy Bartley, associate vice president for community relations in the Office of Government Affairs, for being selected as a 2019 YWCA Woman of Achievement.

-This award, which has honored central Ohio women for more than 30 years, is granted to nominees who demonstrate a deep commitment to breaking down barriers and creating opportunities for women.
+This award, which has given to honor central Ohio women for more than 30 years, is granted to nominees who demonstrate a deep commitment to breaking down barriers and creating opportunities for women.

 For more than 35 years, Trudy Bartley has developed the personal and professional leadership capacity of diverse women and has been an advocate for strengthening the economic and social fabric of communities of color in Columbus and the state of Ohio.

 As deputy director for the City of Columbus, she formed a support group comprised of female directors and deputy directors.
 She made sure women on her team were promoted, and appropriately compensated, based on their experience and skill sets.
 In other roles, she actively sought women, as well as candidates of color, for open positions.
 She also helps women colleagues enhance their professional skills and is a mentor to many younger women throughout the city.

 Bartley has a keen understanding of the intersection of racism, classism and sexism and is effective in challenging those social ills in a manner that does not demean or vilify others, making her a strong and powerful advocate in the struggle to eliminate racism and empower all women.

 The Women's Place asked Bartley the following questions to learn how she achieved her leadership role at the university and what advice she has for other women who are working to advance.

 Note: Responses have been lightly edited for length and style.